-You will be asked on applying to submit two school essays, ideally written as part of your History course.
-These can include timed work.
+Submitted Work: Two school essays, ideally as part of your History course (these can include timed essays).

-Those invited for interview will have three interviews of 20-30 minutes each.
-The academic interviews are a discussion and an exchange of ideas, not interrogations.
+Those invited for interview will typically have one interview of approximately 35-40 minutes with Teaching Fellows in History.
+Admissions interviews are a discussion and an exchange of ideas, not interrogations.
 They are conducted in a friendly and informal manner and you should not feel daunted by the prospect.
 We are looking for evidence of strong potential to structure historical argument, to use and discuss historical evidence effectively, to write fluently and precisely and to think in original and coherent ways about the past.

 No single aspect of the application process takes precedence and we will take into consideration all evidence of your academic potential in reaching our final decision.

 Directors of Studies